 Enjoy the company’s self-titled work Step Afrika!.
 This show introduces audiences to stepping through both a traditional and contemporary lens.

 Step Afrika! blends percussive dance styles practiced by historically African American fraternities and sororities; traditional African dances; and an array of contemporary dance and art forms into a cohesive, compelling artistic experience.
 Performances are much more than dance shows; they integrate songs, storytelling, humor, and audience participation.
 The blend of technique, agility, and pure energy makes each performance unique and leaves the audience with their hearts pounding.

 It’s just like book club but with albums!
 With new advances in technology, the way we consume music through our devices, apps and on demand streaming services like Pandora, Spotify and iTunes is making the idea of the “album” as an art form extinct.
 Get together with other music enthusiasts on Tuesday nights to discuss some of the greatest records of all-time!
 Listen to the album beforehand and then come prepared to discuss.
-This event will feature Kendrick Lamar, To Pimp a Butterfly.
+This event will feature Elton John’s Goodbye Yellow Brick Road.

 Fair for Internship and Career Opportunities Contact firstname.lastname@example.org to register.

 Inspired by actual events, this teenage thriller is a unique social commentary on dreams, class, and unfulfilled expectations in contemporary Chile.
 Three teenage girls from a Santiago shanty town set in motion a plan to climb buildings and plunder expensive apartments.
 All they want is to have all the cool and trendy stuff they see advertised in TV commercials and department stores.
 Word spreads and soon enough they became the notorious “spider thieves.”
 There will be a post screening Q&A hosted by Professor Manuel Chavez with special guest speakers Prof. Priscilla & Gustavo Gac-Artigas